There are 11 scenarios on the map for you to explore. They each present a story with an outdoor access topic for you to think about.

 - The videos are presented in the MPEG-4 format.

-- The scenarios encourage students to consider that there are often two points of view about land access – those of people wishing to access land, and those of the landholder or manager.
+- The educational scenarios encourage students to consider that there are often two points of view about land access – those of people wishing to access land, and those of the landholder or manager.

 - clicking a marked spot launches the video player in a lightbox.